Drug AllergiesSkip to the navigation

 Call your doctor right away if you have hives, itching, swelling, belly pain, nausea, or vomiting after you take a medicine.

 If you have a mild allergic reaction, over-the-counter (OTC) antihistamines may help your symptoms.
-You may need prescription medicine if these don't help or if you have problems with side effects, such as drowsiness.
+Mild symptoms include sneezing or an itchy or runny nose; an itchy mouth; a few hives or mild itching; and mild nausea or stomach discomfort.
+You may need prescription medicine if OTC antihistamines don't help or if you have problems with side effects, such as drowsiness.
 Not all OTC antihistamines cause drowsiness.

 The best thing you can do for a drug allergy is to stop taking the medicine that causes it.
 Talk to your doctor to see if you can take another type of medicine.